adjust/android_sdk/README.md

 ## <a id="example-app"></a>Example app

 There is an example app inside the [`example` directory][example].
 You can open the Android project to see an example on how the Adjust SDK can be integrated.

+## <a id="example-app-tv"></a>Example Android TV app

+There is an example Android TV app inside the [`example-tv` directory][example-tv].
+You can open the Android project to see an example on how the Adjust SDK can be integrated into an Android TV app.

 ## <a id="basic-integration"></a>Basic integration